alexandergustafssonflink/wo/README.md

 - that the name of the model-file is the same as the slug in contentful.
 If you named the model “200-yr-pavilion.gh”, the slug must be 200-yr-pavilion.

-- that the parameters in the grasshopper file is the same as the ones you put in the JSON-object in contentful
+- that the parameters in the grasshopper file is the same as the ones you put in the JSON-object in contentful.

 ### BACKLOG